beto1810/8_Week_SQL_Challenge/Case Study #6 - Clique Bait/README.md

 - click: count of ad clicks for each visit
 - (Optional column) cart_products: a comma separated text value with products added to the cart sorted by the order they were added to the cart (hint: use the sequence_number)

-Use the subsequent dataset to generate at least 5 insights for the Clique Bait team - bonus: prepare a single A4 infographic that the team can use for their management reporting sessions, be sure to emphasise the most important points from your findings.

-Some ideas you might want to investigate further include:

-- Identifying users who have received impressions during each campaign period and comparing each metric with other users who did not have an impression event
-- Does clicking on an impression lead to higher purchase rates?
-- What is the uplift in purchase rate when comparing users who click on a campaign impression versus users who do not receive an impression?
-What if we compare them with users who just an impression but do not click?
-- What metrics can you use to quantify the success or failure of each campaign compared to each other?

 ***